mikewitk/lighthouse-web-notes/react.md

 > Conditional Switch

-What if we want to include some markup if somethins is true, and something else if it's false?
+What if we want to include some markup if something is true, and something else if it's false?

 ```javascript
 function makeCard(dataItem) {